ethereum/staking-deposit-cli/README.md

 | `--execution_address` (or `--eth1_withdrawal_address`) | String.
 Eth1 address in hexadecimal encoded form | If this field is set and valid, the given Eth1 address will be used to create the withdrawal credentials.
 Otherwise, it will generate withdrawal credentials with the mnemonic-derived withdrawal public key in [ERC-2334 format](https://eips.ethereum.org/EIPS/eip-2334#eth2-specific-parameters). |
 | `--devnet_chain_setting` | String.
 JSON string `'{"network_name": "<NETWORK_NAME>", "genesis_fork_version": "<GENESIS_FORK_VERSION>", "current_fork_version": "<CURRENT_FORK_VERSION>", "genesis_validator_root": "<GENESIS_VALIDATOR_ROOT>"}'` | The custom chain setting of a devnet or testnet.
 Note that it will override your `--chain` choice. |

-###### `generate-exit-transaction` Arguments
+###### `exit-transaction-keystore` Arguments

-You can use `bls-to-execution-change --help` to see all arguments.
+You can use `exit-transaction-keystore --help` to see all arguments.
 Note that if there are missing arguments that the CLI needs, it will ask you for them.

 | Argument | Type | Description |
 | -------- | -------- | -------- |